José Antonio Echeverría: Revolutionary activities and death

 Echeverría was a founding member of the DR, a militant organization that played an important role in the Cuban Revolution.
 He was part of the Presidential Palace attack and also took a leading role in the attack on the Radio Reloj station that ultimately led to his death.

 During the attack on the Radio Reloj station on March 13, 1957, Echeverría gave an anti-Batista speech that was broadcast to the Cuban nation.
 He estimated that the rioters could only occupy the radio station for three minutes, so he had to prepare a speech that lasted three minutes at most.
 Echeverría managed to finish his speech at the 181st second and left the station unharmed.
-On the way to the University of Havana, he opened fire on a police patrol and was killed during the shootout on the footpath of the north side of the university.
+On the way to the University of Havana, he opened fire on a police patrol and was killed during the shootout on the footpath at the north side of the university.
 A memorial plaque now stands at the site.